Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

-Malta - Travel and visas
+Malta and Gozo - Travel and visas

 Visitors from the UK and Ireland need a valid passport but do not need a visa.
 Nationals of EU countries with national identity cards may travel on these instead of a passport.
 There is no limit on how long an EU national may stay in Malta so long as he/she is economically self-sufficient.
 After the first 90 days, however, residence documents are issued.